Basic Independent Samples t-Test

 p-value: 0.000000

-- A small p-value suggests the observed difference is unlikely under the null hypothesis of equal means.
+- The p-value close to zero tells us the observed gap is very unlikely under the null hypothesis of equal means.

 ### Interpreting the Result